A registered design right provides legal protection for the visual appearance of a product.

-A registered design application must be made before any public product disclosure or commercial use of the product occurs or it will be invalid.
+A registered design application must be made before any public product disclosure or commercial use of the product occurs, or else it will be invalid.

-A registered design does not normally provide protection for the function of an article and if functional protection is required, this can only normally be achieved using the patent process.
-Conversely, a patent cannot protect the nonfunctional appearance of a product; this can only be achieved using the registered design process.
-You can have both a registered design and a patent for the same product to protect all aspects of your design (i.e. both the appearance and functionality).
+A registered design does not normally provide protection for the function of an article; if functional protection is required, this can only normally be achieved using the patent process.
+Conversely, a patent cannot protect innovations in the form of improvements to the non-functional appearance of a product; this can only be achieved using the registered design process.
+You can have both a registered design and a patent for the same product to protect designs in terms of all aspects (i.e. both the appearance and functionality).

-A design can be registered in Australia by a patent attorney very quickly (often in a matter of a few weeks).
-Prior to filing a design application, black and white line drawings of the item showing its unique design from a variety of different aspects (e.g. front, side, top, perspective etc. – as many views as needed to show all the new and distinctive visual features of the design) need to be prepared.
+You can register designs in Australia through a patent attorney very quickly (often in a matter of a few weeks).
+Prior to filing a design application, black-and-white line drawings of the item showing its unique design from a variety of different aspects (e.g. front, side, top, perspective etc. – as many views as needed to show all the new and distinctive visual features of the design) need to be prepared.
 The representations are then filed at IP Australia along with details of the owner of the design and the author of the design.

-To obtain an enforceable design right, a Request for Certification of the registered design must be filed with IP Australia, at which time IP Australia will conduct a substantive examination of the design to determine whether the design is new and distinctive over the prior art.
+To obtain an enforceable design right, a Request for Certification of the registered design must be filed with IP Australia.
+At this time, IP Australia will conduct a substantive examination of the design to determine whether the design is new and distinctive over the prior art.
 Any person (not just the owner of the design) can file a request to have the registered design certified at any time during the term of the design.

 If the design passes this optional examination phase, noting that there is opportunity for your patent attorney to present counter arguments, the design is certified.
 Certified designs can be used to stop another party from selling products that are substantially similar in overall impression to the certified design.